kedro-org/kedro/docs/source/tutorial/create_pipelines.md

 # Create a pipeline

-This section covers the third part of the [standard development workflow](./spaceflights_tutorial.md#kedro-project-development-workflow), and covers the following:
+This section covers the third part of the standard Kedro development workflow, and covers the following:

-* How to create each [node](../resources/glossary.md#node) required by the example
+* How to create the data transformation steps as Python functions
+* How to add a function to make a [Keddro node](../resources/glossary.md#node)
-* How to set up a [pipeline](../resources/glossary.md#pipeline)
+* How to construct a [Kedro pipeline](../resources/glossary.md#pipeline) as a set of nodes

 ## Data processing pipeline

-You previously registered the raw datasets for your Kedro project, so you can now create nodes to pre-process two of the datasets, [companies.csv](https://github.com/kedro-org/kedro-starters/blob/main/spaceflights/%7B%7B%20cookiecutter.repo_name%20%7D%7D/data/01_raw/companies.csv) and [shuttles.xlsx](https://github.com/kedro-org/kedro-starters/blob/main/spaceflights/%7B%7B%20cookiecutter.repo_name%20%7D%7D/data/01_raw/shuttles.xlsx), to prepare the data for modelling.
+You previously registered the raw datasets for your Kedro project, so you can now create nodes to pre-process two of the datasets, companies.csv and shuttles.xlsx, to prepare the data for modelling.

 ### Generate a new pipeline template

+> If you are using the tutorial created by the spaceflights starter, you can omit this command, but it's worth reviewing the files associated with the `data_processing` pipeline as described below.

-In the terminal, run the following command:
+In the terminal, run the following command to generate a new pipeline for data processing:

 ```bash
 kedro pipeline create data_processing
 ```

-This command generates all the files you need to start to write a `data_processing` pipeline:
+This command generates all the files you need for the pipeline:

-* `nodes.py` and `pipeline.py` in the `src/kedro_tutorial/pipelines/data_processing` folder for the main node functions that form your pipeline
+* Two python files: `nodes.py` (for the node functions that form the data processing) and `pipeline.py` (to build the pipeline) within `src/kedro_tutorial/pipelines/data_processing` pipeline
-* `conf/base/parameters/data_processing.yml` to define the parameters used when running the pipeline
+* A yaml file: `conf/base/parameters/data_processing.yml` to define the parameters used when running the pipeline
-* `src/tests/pipelines/data_processing` for tests for your pipeline
+* A folder for test code: `src/tests/pipelines/data_processing`
-* `__init__.py` files in the required places to ensure that the pipeline can be imported by Python
+* `__init__.py` files in the required folders to ensure that the pipeline can be imported by Python

 ```bash